 Your exploration begins with our director of initial inquiries and candidates, Sister Candyce Rekart, IHM.
 She will walk with you through your inquiry as you come to understand more deeply what God is inviting you to and learn more about the IHM Sisters and living religious life today.

 Once you have decided to answer God’s call to religious life and, together with Sister Candyce, discerned that the IHM Sisters would be a good fit for you, you begin the process of applying for candidacy.
 This process includes a written application and interviews with IHM Sisters currently serving on the Admissions Board.
 These IHMs then prayerfully discern your readiness and aptitude for becoming a vowed member.
 Finally, the president of the congregation sends you a formal letter of acceptance as an IHM Candidate.

-During your candidacy, you work with the formation director to design your goals and to create multi-faceted ways of integrating your life with that of the congregation.
+During your candidacy of one to two years, you work with the formation director to design your goals and to create multi-faceted ways of integrating your life with that of the congregation.
 As you continue to support yourself, you give priority in your life for the concerns of the community and experience the same in return.

 Once accepted to the novitiate, your journey focuses on discernment and preparation for vows.
 This is a sacred time to continue to deepen your quest for God and to discern whether IHM life is your deepest desire and call from God.
 It provides time for you to form healthy transforming relationships with God, the community, yourself and all of creation.